Up to now I’ve done many jobs in my life.

 He was talking about Nelson Mandela’s unwavering faith and meaningful goal and its connections in his health.

-Twenty five years of political imprisonment could not break him.
+Twenty five years of political imprisonment could not break Nelson Mandela.

 During that time he completed a law degree by correspondence course and became politically active immediately following his release.